KhadHamza2000/IrisDetectionModel/README.md

 6. Evaluates the performance of the model on the test set, computing the accuracy score.

+# References

+Müller, A.C., & Guido, S. "Introduction to Machine Learning with Python" (Book Reference)

 ## Usage

 To run the code, make sure you have Python and the required libraries installed.
 You can install the necessary libraries using pip:

 ```bash
 pip install scikit-learn numpy pandas matplotlib